 Quality — The

-the server item is a string that represents information about how
+the server item is a character vector that represents information

 Quality is made up of two parts: a major

 'Uncertain', and a minor quality, which describes

 the reason for the major quality.
 For more information on

 Value changing.
 For instance, if the